Lofelt/NiceVibrations/interfaces/unity/README.md

 Neither the iOS and Android plugins nor the audio/haptic example files are part of this repository, they need to be copied from other locations.

-For the iOS and Android plugins, `build.sh android` and `build.sh ios` in the root of the repository copy them into the right location.
+For the iOS and Android plugins, `build-sdk.sh android` and `build-sdk.sh ios` in the root of the repository copy them into the right location.

 For the audio/haptic example files, `copy-audio-haptic-examples.sh` copies them into